robert7/QEverCloud/README.md

 ### QtWebKit vs QWebEngine

 The library uses Qt's web facilities for OAuth authentication.
 These can be based on either QtWebKit (for Qt4 and older versions of Qt5) or QWebEngine (for more recent versions of Qt5).
 With CMake build system the choice happens automatically during the pre-build configuration based on the used version of Qt.
-With qmake build system QtWebKit is used by default but that can be altered via qmake option `CONFIG+=use_qwebengine`.
+One can also choose to use QtWebKit even with newer versions of Qt via CMake option `USE_QT5_WEBKIT`.

 ### C++11/14/17 features